Astrobotic Technology: Peregrine Mission One

-On November 29, 2018, Astrobotic was made eligible to bid on NASA's Commercial Lunar Payload Services (CLPS) to deliver science and technology payloads to the Moon, and in May 2019, it was awarded its first lander contract for NASA.
-Therefore, in addition to the 14 commercial payloads, the lander will carry 14 NASA-sponsored payloads, for a total of 28.
+Peregrine Mission One, or the Peregrine Lunar Lander, was a lunar lander built by Astrobotic Technology, that was selected through NASA's Commercial Lunar Payload Services (CLPS).
+It was launched on January 8, 2024 by United Launch Alliance (ULA) aboard a Vulcan Centaur launch vehicle.
+The lander carried multiple payloads, with total payload mass capacity of 90 kg.

-In June 2021, United Launch Alliance CEO Tory Bruno announced that the maiden flight of Vulcan Centaur, with Mission One aboard, had been delayed to 2022 due to payload and engine testing delays.
-As of December 2022, Mission One is expected to be launched in Q1 2023.Peregrine will carry a maximum payload mass of 90 kg during Mission One, and it is planned to land on Gruithuisen Gamma.
+Peregrine carried a maximum payload mass of 90 kg during Mission One, and it was planned to land on Gruithuisen Gamma.
 The payload mass for the planned second mission (Mission Two) is capped at 175 kg, and the Mission Three and later missions would carry the full payload capacity of 265 kg.